Crystallization and Supersaturation

 Introduction

 Crystallization is a process by which a solid forms from a liquid or gas.
-Supersaturation is a state in which a solution contains more of a dissolved substance than it can normally hold.
+Supersaturation is a state in which a solution contains more of a dissolved substance than it can normally hold at a given temperature.
 When a supersaturated solution is cooled or disturbed, the excess dissolved substance can crystallize out of solution.

 Basic Concepts